Release 0.25: Native Deno support, I18N for Svelte/React/Solid

 In the case of Svelte, since the default export exposes a store, you need to subscribe to it by prefixing it with $ wherever you use it.

-To switch between locales, use the locale named export and call locale.set with the new locale.
+To switch between locales, import @primate/svelte/locale and call locale.set with the new locale.

 components/Home.svelte